hackergrrl/art-of-readme/README.md

-The nomenclature dates back to *at least* the 1970s [and the PDP-10](http://pdp-10.trailing-edge.com/decuslib10-04/01/43,50322/read.me.html), though it may even hearken back to the days of informative paper notes placed atop stacks of punchcards, "READ ME!" scrawled on them, describing their use.
+The nomenclature dates back to *at least* the 1970s [and the PDP-10](http://pdp-10.trailing-edge.com/decuslib10-04/01/43,50322/read.me.html), though it may even harken back to the days of informative paper notes placed atop stacks of punchcards, "READ ME!" scrawled on them, describing their use.

 A reader<sup>[1](#footnote-1)</sup> suggested that the title README may be a playful nudge toward Lewis